The perfect cup of Turkish Coffee?

 Brewing Turkish Coffee with sugar thickens it and helps mute any bitterness.
 I use 2 tablespoons of Sugar In The Raw per pot.
 The large grains take longer to dissolve at the bottom of the pot and start to caramelize better than refined sugar.
 This enriches the flavor of the coffee.

 I add these all ingredients to a thick, tapered Turkish pot called a Jezve or Ibrik.
 The narrowed top of the pot helps to create foam that holds in the flavor.
 Traditional tin-lined copper or brass were once preferred for their even heating, but the more-modern clad stainless steel work just as well.
 You can use a butter warmer, provided it tapers at the top.
 The method here is for a 12 oz. pot.
 Having the pot near full creates better foam, retains the flavor and settles the grounds better.
-As mentioned above the pot has a big effect, so once you’ve selected a pot, you’ll need to find a bean that matches.
+As mentioned above the pot has a big effect, so once you’ve selected a pot, you’ll need to find the bean that tastes best.

 I add a little cold spring water and stir the ingredients until pasty to make sure the grounds, cardamom and sugar get properly wet.
-(You want the ingredients blended so there’s minimal dry coffee floating on top.)
+(You want the ingredients blended so there’s no dry coffee floating on top.)
 Then I add more until I have 10 oz. of water well-stirred in the pot.

 I put this on a medium heat on an electric stove.
 (You’ll want to use low heat if using a gas stove.)
 You want the coffee to cook slowly to caramelize the sugar, and get the full flavor from the beans, but not boil through the foam.
 The edges of the foam on top will start to swell when done.
 This should take 10-20 minutes.
 If the heat is too high you can burn the fine-grind of the beans, which can make the coffee bitter and taste like cigarette ashes.